jackrcole/multi-agent-algos/index.md

 ## Algorithms

-MARL algorithms can be broadly categorized into two types: On-line and Off-line.
+MARL algorithms can be broadly categorized into two types: Online and Offline.

-### On-Line MARL
+### Online MARL

-Agents using On-line MARL algorithms learn a policy by directly interacting with the environment and using its experience to improve its behavior.
-When multiple-agents are involved, this means agents must also learn how to interact with other agents (either as teammates, opponents, or a combination of the two).
-Some examples of On-line MARL algorithms are:
+Agents using Online MARL algorithms learn a policy by directly interacting with the environment and using its experience to improve its behavior.
+When multiple agents are involved, this means agents must also learn how to interact with other agents (either as teammates, opponents, or a combination of the two).
+Some examples of Online MARL algorithms are:

 1. **Value Decomposition Networks (VDN)**:
    - VDN decomposes the team value function into a sum of individual agent value functions (Sunehag et al., 2018).